Revolut Review – Is it the best way to take money abroad in 2019?

 The monthly ATM withdrawal limits represent a niggle, particularly if you are travelling to a country where you need to carry cash.
 With this in mind, you need to consider whether the charges you will incur outweigh the savings you can make on the underlying exchange rate.

-Perhaps the biggest drawback to Revolut is that it is not a licensed bank, which means its customers are not protected under the FSCS.
-The company is currently in the process of applying for a European banking license and once this is finalised, it could be worth considering using Revolut for everyday banking.
+Perhaps the biggest drawback to Revolut is that it is not a licensed bank, which means its customers are not protected under the FSCS, but this should change in the coming months now its European banking license has been approved.
+Once this is finalised, it could be worth considering using Revolut for everyday banking.
 One way to limit exposure in the meantime is to only top-up your Revolut card as and when you need to rather than leave large balances on the card.
 This isn't a problem as top-ups happen instantly when you process them via the app.
 So you can even top-up the card while you are in a shop queue waiting to pay.

 If you are considering using any of the so-called challenger banks, it is important to think about their longevity.
 In this respect, Revolut appears to have a bright future.
-The company raised $250 million in April of this year, valuing the business at $1.7 billion.
-It also claims to have broken even last December.
+The company raised $250 million in April of last year, valuing the business at $1.7 billion.
+It also claims to have broken even in December 2017.
 Another selling point is that the customer appears to stand at the heart of the proposition – let’s hope this continues.

 Looking for a financial adviser near you?